urastogi885/cpp-valgrind/readme.md

 - googletest
 - valgrind

+Project is part of Week-6 Assignment for ENPM808X.

 ## Standard install via command-line

 - Go to the folder where you want to clone this repository.